-Do you need to sell your house with tenants in Southern California?
+Do you need to sell your house with tenants in Greater Los Angeles?
 The process isn’t always that easy depending on your lease and tenants in place.
 Learn more about how to do it in our latest post.

-Before you decide to sell your house with tenants in Southern California, make sure you are familiar with the tenant’s rights.
+Before you decide to sell your house with tenants in Greater Los Angeles, make sure you are familiar with the tenant’s rights.
 If you are asking them to vacate the property, make sure you are giving them the right amount of notice and are operating according to the law.
 You will need to have a termination clause in your lease allowing you to end the lease early.
-Selling your house with tenants in Southern California can seem difficult.
+Selling your house with tenants in Greater Los Angeles can seem difficult.
 But if you adhere to the legalities and work with the right buyers, the process can be done quickly and without much disturbance to anyone’s lives.

 Selling your house directly will eliminate the need to clean, market, stage, and show the home.
 All of these can be difficult when there are tenants living in the house.
 In order to successfully sell your house directly, you will need to find the right buyers who are willing to take on a house with tenants.
 In fact, there are many investors who will see this as a perk.
 One less thing they have to do and having an instant income, without any costs for renovating, cleaning, can prove to be very valuable to them.